Depression and Addiction Recovery in Burlington, New Jersey

 Likewise, addiction itself can trigger depression.
 The physical and psychological toll of substance abuse, combined with the negative consequences that come with it (such as damaged relationships, job loss, or legal troubles) can create a downward spiral into depression.

 It’s important to understand that treating one condition without addressing the other often leads to relapse.
-That’s why we offer dual diagnosis treatment in New Jersey that’s designed to simultaneously treat both depression and addiction.
+That’s why we offer dual diagnosis treatment in Burlington, New Jersey that’s designed to simultaneously treat both depression and addiction.

 Depression and Addiction Recovery in New Jersey